demisto/content-docs/docs/integrations/mirroring.md

 - **isremotesyncout** determines if mirroring from XSOAR to the 3rd party integration is supported.

-## Optional Prameters
+## Optional Parameters
-A Mirroring Integration's YAML file may have the following parameters (under the configuration section) if can be used in the integration:
+A mirroring integration may have the following optional parameters:
 - **incidents_fetch_query** determines the query to fetch incident with.
 - **comment_tag, work_notes_tag, file_tag** available tags for marking incident entries.
 - **mirror_direction** determines which mirroring directions are available (options are None, Incoming, Outgoing and 'Incoming and Outgoing').
 - **close_incident** checkbox determines if mirrored XSOAR incidents will be closed when the corresponding incident is closed.
 - **close_out** checkbox determines if mirrored incidents will be closed when the corresponding XSOAR incident is closed.

 ## Commands
 Use the following commands to implement a mirroring integration.